Keyboard shortcuts

 • Some compositors handle fullscreen or input differently.

-• Capture shortcuts need external tools for best results.
+• Capture shortcuts need external tools for best results (see Installation → Build from source if you are not using packages).

 FAQ